ctu-mrs/spheremap/README.md

 SphereMap is a multi-layer dynamic map built online on-board a UAV.
 It allows weighing path length and distance from obstacles along the path for safety-aware planning, while also finding paths faster than a conventional occupancy grid (~1 order of magnitude or ~3 orders if precomputed paths are used).
-The working principle is that at `~2Hz`, the server server updates the map near the UAV's current position --- filling free space with spheres, connecting them into a graph of intersecting spheres, and then segmenting this graph into approx. convex regions and computing and storing paths inside these regions for quick long-distance planning.
+The working principle is that at `~2Hz`, the server server updates the map near the UAV's current position &mdash filling free space with spheres, connecting them into a graph of intersecting spheres, and then segmenting this graph into approx. convex regions and computing and storing paths inside these regions for quick long-distance planning.

 This package is the implementation of the article **SphereMap: Dynamic Multi-Layer Graph Structure for Rapid Safety-Aware UAV Planning**.
-[PDF](https://arxiv.org/pdf/2302.01833.pdf), [DOI](http://dx.doi.org/10.1109/LRA.2022.3195194):
+[PDF](https://arxiv.org/pdf/2302.01833.pdf), [DOI](http://dx.doi.org/10.1109/LRA.2022.3195194).

 If you use the code in your research, please cite our work as:

 ```
-Musil, T., Petrlik, M., and Saska, M..
-"SphereMap: Dynamic Multi-Layer Graph Structure for Rapid Safety-Aware UAV Planning".
+Musil, T., Petrlik, M., and Saska, M. "SphereMap: Dynamic Multi-Layer Graph Structure for
+Rapid Safety-Aware UAV Planning".
 IEEE Robotics and Automation Letters 7(4):11007-11014, 2022.
 ```

 ## Dependencies